By Linda Richard, Curriculum Writer

 - Where else can we deemphasize memorization in favor of sense making?

-Linda Richard writes Geometry curriculum for IM.
-In 2009, she made a career shift from business to education.
-She taught high school math for six years, becoming National Board Certified in 2014.
-Linda helped pilot and roll-out Washington State’s Bridge to College Mathematics course, designed to help students transition successfully to post-secondary math.
-She loves finding new ways to connect students to the beauty and usefulness of mathematics.
-Linda enjoys traveling, singing, and hiking in the beautiful Pacific Northwest.
+Linda Richard teaches mathematics at Cascadia College in the Pacific Northwest.
+She has taught high school mathematics, written math curriculum, and run teacher professional development programs.
+Linda helped pilot and roll out Washington State’s Bridge to College Mathematics course, designed to help students transition successfully to post-secondary math.
+She loves finding new ways to connect all students to the beauty and usefulness of mathematics.